 The UARTS suite of courses was created to expand student’s access to courses centered on the arts, creative process, interdisciplinary instruction and problem or project based learning.

+Taught in the Winter semester, Creative Process (UARTS 250/550) immerses students in the creative process.
+Team-taught by faculty from each of the North Campus units, Creative Process provides students the opportunity to pursue intensive, hands-on, creative work in four modalities — sound, motion, visual images and objects, and language — any or all of which come into play in final course projects.
 The objective of Creative Process is to de-mystify creativity for students in all U-M units and years: to teach students that creativity is not a character trait or an event, but a process — one that will challenge their sense of competence and mastery, but that they can understand and eventually master, transforming both themselves and their work.

 For a full UARTS 250/550 description, click HERE.

 Stephen Rush, School of Music, Theatre & Dance

 Andrew Thompson, Penny W. Stamps School of Art & Design

 Yojairo Lomeli, A. Alfred Taubman College of Architecture + Urban Planning

 Amy Chavasse, School of Music, Theatre & Dance